jojo1981/typed-collection/README.md

 It is a data structure which is in fact a wrapper around an indexed array.
 When a new collection is created the `type` for the collection *MUST* be given.
-The collection is of a certain `type` and will guarantee all elements in teh collection are of the same `type`.
+The collection is of a certain `type` and will guarantee all elements in the collection are of the same `type`.
 The *type* can be a **primitive** `type` or a **class**/**interface** `type` set for the collection.

-Available primitive types are:
+Available types are:

-- bool (alias boolean)
 - int (alias integer),
-- float (aliases double or number)
+- float (aliases real, double or number)
-- string
+- string (alias text)
 - array
 - object
+- callable (alias callback)
+- iterable
+- class (class or interface name)

 The `\Jojo1981\TypedCollection\Collection` class is countable and is traversable (iterable).
 The collection has the following convenient instance methods: